 Additionally, the Adverse Effect Wage Rate (AEWR) increases for 2023 are unreasonable and harm producers using the H-2A program.
 The unpredictability of a wage that can fluctuate by over 15% drives employers away from the program and harms investment in rural America that would otherwise occur.
 These drastic increases should be repealed for 2023 and a new market-based wage rate installed immediately.

 Ag Workforce Coalition

 The National Potato Council is a leader in the Ag Workforce Coalition (AWC), which represents the combined interests of U.S. agriculture on legislation to address the ag labor crisis.
-The AWC was actively engaged in the negotiations on the Farm Workforce Modernization Act that passed the House of Representatives in 2021.
+The AWC was actively engaged in the negotiations on the Farm Workforce Modernization Act that passed the House of Representatives in the 117th Congress.